hfarooqui/knowledge_base/docs/aws_services.md

  - **X-Ray** is used to debug and to analyze your service applications.
 It has request tracings you can actually go in and find the root causes of issues and performance bottlenecks.
  - **Cloud9** IDE environment.
 So this basically is a place where you can develop your code inside the AWS console.
 You don't even need to do it on your desktop any more you can do it inside a web browser.

-####Management Tools
+#### Management Tools
  - **CloudWatch**  Cloud watch cloud watch is a monitoring service.
  - **CloudFormation** Way of scripting infratructure.
 Turns infrastructure into code
  - **CloudTrail** Used to log changes to your AWS environment (Instance/S3/User/.. creation calls the API and CloudTrail logs that so called trail).
 Stores record for a week.
  - **AWS Config** Basically monitors the configuration of your entire AWS environment and it has like point in time snapshot.
 You can go back in time and visualize your AWS environment.
  - **OpsWork** Similar to BeanStalk but more roboust.
+Configuration Management tool.
 Uses chef, puppet.
 It's a way of automating your environments.
  - **ServiceCatalog** Way of managing catalogs of I.T. services that are approved for use.
 These can be anything from Virtual Machine images individual operating systems software databases all the way through to like complete multi-tier architecture.
 So it's just basically a catalog service.
 This is typically used by big organizations for basically governance and compliance requirements service
  - **Systems Manager** Interface for managing your AWS resources.
 Typically used for EC2, Patch maintainance.
 For example, if you want to roll out a whole bunch of security patches across thousands of easy to instances it's easier to use systems manager.
  - **Trusted Advisor**Trusted advisor will give you advice across multiple different disciplines will give you advice around security.